 What Can I Expect After the LEEP Procedure?

 Many women experience mild cramping and pain for a day or two following the procedure.
-Spotting and vaginal discharge commonly occur for a few weeks after LEEP procedure.
+Spotting and vaginal discharge commonly occur for a few weeks after the LEEP procedure.
 It’s important to not douche or use tampons for several weeks following.